Faculty Grievance Procedures

 2. Those concerned with other matters, such as duties, salaries, perquisites, and working conditions.

-4. Each school or faculty shall establish a faculty committee to hear grievance cases in order to advise the dean.
+3. Each school or faculty shall establish a faculty committee to hear grievance cases in order to advise the dean.
 This grievance committee shall be elected by the voting members of the faculty and shall be a standing committee of the school or faculty.
 A majority of the committee shall be tenured members of the faculty.
-It shall not include departmental chairpersons or departmental heads or any faculty member whose primary assignment is administrative.
+It shall not include departmental chairpersons or departmental heads or any faculty member whose primary assignment is administrative, and none shall have a conflict or the appearance of a conflict in reviewing the matter.
+The function of the committee is to advise the dean by reviewing the case and making a recommendation to the dean.
+The members of the grievance committee shall maintain the confidentiality of the proceedings both during and following the review, except as required by applicable law.

-5. If a faculty member’s grievance is not settled informally at a level below the dean, or by the dean himself or herself, the faculty member may appeal to the dean to convoke the grievance committee of the school or faculty.
-The dean shall do so within 15 working days8.
-After obtaining the recommendation of the grievance committee, the dean shall decide the case and in writing shall notify the concerned parties and the grievance committee of his or her decision, together with reasons therefor, and information on the procedure for appeal.
+8. After obtaining and considering the recommendation of the grievance committee, the dean shall decide the case and in writing shall notify the concerned parties and the grievance committee of the dean’s decision, together with reasons therefore, and information on the procedure for appeal.

-6. If a faculty member has no grievance at a level below the dean but the dean makes a decision against the faculty member, the latter may request the dean for a hearing before the grievance committee of the school or faculty.
-The dean shall convoke the grievance committee within 15 working days9.
-After receiving the recommendation of the committee, the dean shall then make his or her final decision and shall notify as in A-5.
+9. If a faculty member has no grievance at a level below the dean but the dean makes a decision against the faculty member, the latter may request the dean for a hearing before the grievance committee of the school or faculty.
+The dean shall convoke the grievance committee within 15 working days.
+In any instance in which the dean has not convened the school’s grievance committee within the mandated 15 working days, the faculty member has the right to bring the delay to the attention of the Provost.
+After receiving the recommendation of the committee, the dean shall then make a final decision and shall notify as in item 8.

-B. Appeal from a Dean’s Decision on Appointment, Reappointment, Promotion, or Tenure
+C. Appeal from a Dean’s Decision on Appointment, Reappointment, Promotion, or Tenure Following Review by the School Grievance Committee

 1. Appeals from such decisions can be made only on the following grounds: